-As flu season is upon us….oh wait, it’s a Toddler, flu season is ALWAYS upon us (are they ever NOT sick?), you will need to know how to teach Toddler to blow their nose.
+As flu season is upon us….oh wait, it’s a toddler.
+Flu season is ALWAYS upon us (are they ever NOT sick?), you will need to know how to teach toddlers to blow their nose.

-We know how to blow our noses, it is pretty easy.
-A Toddler may not know how to blow their nose though, and it is your job to teach them.
+We know how to blow our noses; it is pretty easy.
+A toddler may not know how to blow their nose, though it is your job to teach them.

 Why does a Toddlers’ nose get blocked?